mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Virtual_Pages/Metadata_Organization/Metadata_Organization.md

 The way the virtual pages are detected by the wiki is two-fold:

 - The `permalink` path of the 'real' page used as the basis is defined as a custom variable in the `_config.yml` file.
-- The physical directory path to the virtual pages directory, defined in the `build-virtual-index.ps1` Powershell script used to generate an Javascript index all virtual pages.
+- The physical directory path to the virtual pages directory, defined in the `build-search-indexes.ps1` Powershell script used to auto generate the Javascript index for all virtual pages.

 #### Defining a root page variable